The Williams Companies, Inc. (NYSE:WMB) Shares Purchased by Verition Fund Management LLC

 Wall Street Analyst Weigh In

 Several research analysts recently weighed in on WMB shares.
 Barclays reduced their price target on Williams Companies from $39.00 to $35.00 and set an “overweight” rating for the company in a research report on Wednesday, October 19th.
+The Goldman Sachs Group cut Williams Companies from a “neutral” rating to a “sell” rating and reduced their price target for the company from $35.00 to $30.00 in a research report on Wednesday, September 7th.
+Morgan Stanley reduced their price target on Williams Companies from $40.00 to $38.00 and set an “equal weight” rating for the company in a research report on Wednesday, October 19th.
 StockNews.com started coverage on Williams Companies in a research report on Wednesday, October 12th.
 They set a “hold” rating for the company.
-The Goldman Sachs Group cut Williams Companies from a “neutral” rating to a “sell” rating and reduced their price target for the company from $35.00 to $30.00 in a research report on Wednesday, September 7th.
-Citigroup started coverage on Williams Companies in a research report on Thursday, December 8th.
+Finally, Citigroup initiated coverage on Williams Companies in a research report on Thursday, December 8th.
 They set a “neutral” rating and a $36.00 price target for the company.
-Finally, Morgan Stanley reduced their price target on Williams Companies from $40.00 to $38.00 and set an “equal weight” rating for the company in a research report on Wednesday, October 19th.
 One analyst has rated the stock with a sell rating, four have given a hold rating, eight have assigned a buy rating and one has assigned a strong buy rating to the stock.
 According to data from MarketBeat.com, the stock has an average rating of “Moderate Buy” and an average price target of $36.83.

 Williams Companies Stock Down 0.2 %